Quickstart: Make your first inference call

 Multi-step workflows with Chains

 Some applications need more than a single model call.
 A RAG pipeline retrieves documents, embeds them, and generates a response.
 An image generation workflow runs a diffusion model, upscales the result, and applies safety filtering.
 Chains is Baseten’s framework for orchestrating these multi-step pipelines.
 Each step runs on its own hardware with its own dependencies, and Chains manages the data flow between them.
-You define the pipeline in Python, and Chains deploys, scales, and monitors each step independently.Training
+Define the pipeline in Python, and Chains deploys, scales, and monitors each step independently.Training